sokolovgit/sokolovgit/README.md

 # 👋 Hi, I'm Oleksandr

 ## 👨‍🎓 About Me
-I am a student at Kyiv Polytechnic Institute, majoring in 121 Software Enginering on Faculty of Informatics and Computer Engineering.
+I am a student at Kyiv Polytechnic Institute, majoring in Software Enginering on Faculty of Informatics and Computer Engineering.
 As a full stack developer, I have a B2 level proficiency in English and my native language is Ukrainian.
-Currently, I am interning as a full stack developer, enhancing my skills and gaining hands-on experience.
+Currently, I am working full-time as a backend developer.

 ## 💼 Professional Background
 I have a strong foundation in Python and am currently expanding my knowledge in JavaScript and TypeScript.
 My experience spans multiple programming languages and technologies, including: